 Though we tend to think about presents the most during the time between Thanksgiving and Christmas, gift-giving occurs all year long throughout the world for a variety of reasons.
-The tradition of giving gifts is as old as humanity itself, and throughout its storied history, a myriad of intriguing superstitions has developed surrounding good luck and bad luck gifts.
+The tradition of giving gifts is as old as humanity itself, and throughout its storied history, a myriad of intriguing beliefs have developed surrounding good luck and bad luck gifts.
 Whether or not you, or someone you know, is a believer, there’s no denying the curiosity we have towards these fascinating gift-giving legends.

 To Make, Or Break, Relationships

 A number of gift-giving superstitions revolve around what the gift itself may symbolize.
 In many European and Asian countries, gifting a knife or any other sharp object is considered a superstition or taboo because it is thought that such gifts can impact one’s closest relationships.
 Knives and scissors (or shears) may seem like fine, functional gifts, especially if they’re part of a service of a silverware antique set, but there are many cultures that see the giving of such gifts to be signs of the severing of a relationship.
-Since such items are considered a bad gift, they should also be avoided as a wedding gift, as they symbolize the breaking of the bond of marriage.
+Since such items are considered a bad gift superstition, they should also be avoided as a wedding gift, as they symbolize the breaking of the bond of marriage.
 Some cultures, however, believe that such bad omens can be avoided if a coin accompanies the gift.
 The receiver would, in turn, give the coin back to the giver in a symbolic gesture representing the “buying” of the gift.

 Shoes also have a similar ability to dissolve relationships.
 If giving shoes to someone, especially during the holiday season, it is believed that the person who received the gift will eventually “walk away from you.”